mezzio/mezzio-session/docs/book/persistence.md

 # Session Persistence

-Session persistence within zend-expressive-session refers to one or both of the
+Session persistence within mezzio-session refers to one or both of the
 following:

 - Identifying session information provided by the client making the request.